 The 2008 movie "Frozen River" features two women who are dangerously close to sidewalk-sleeping poverty.
 To make money, they turn to illegally smuggling people in the trunk of their car, bringing them across an unpatrolled corridor of the frozen St. Lawrence River from Canada into the US.

 One of the women is a young widow with a small baby.
 Family members have taken over the child's care, against her wishes, and she hopes to gather enough money to show that she can care for the baby herself.
 The other woman is the middle-aged mother of two boys.
 Their father has abandoned the family and taken all their money, leaving her in fear of losing everything.

 The movie paints a convincing picture of lives filled with constant worry and the desperation which can cause people to turn to illegal means of getting money.
 Would Chrysostom say that the two lawbreakers are entirely at fault, or would he insist that a society that allows people to be pushed so close to the edge is at least partly to blame?

 There is a moment in the movie that shows how fear and worry can not only rob a person of peace, but can make that person oblivious to God's gifts.
-It involves the baby of a smuggled couple, and the way God generously rewards the two women for their act of simple human decency toward the baby's parents on Christmas Eve.
-The act of decency has taken time, and now it's well into the night.
+It involves the baby of a smuggled couple, and the way God generously rewards the two women for their act of simple human decency toward the baby's parents early on Christmas Eve.
+The act of decency has taken several hours, and now it's well into the night.
 The younger woman, a Mohawk, recognizes God's gift as the work of "the Creator."
-But the older woman is so benumbed by exhaustion and agitation that her only response to God's generosity is, "All I know is K Mart is closed and I got nothing to put under the tree for my kids."
+But the older woman, benumbed by exhaustion and agitation, can only respond, "All I know is K Mart is closed and I got nothing to put under the tree for my kids."

-Once again, would Chrysostom criticize the woman, or would he see in this moment the tragic effect of a world that treats people coldly and makes them in turn become cold even toward God?
+Once again, would Chrysostom criticize the older woman, or would he see in her the tragic effect of a world that treats people coldly and makes them in turn become cold even toward God?